hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > How these ball holders do such numbers gain;
 >
-> To visit their grand balls, as 'tis well known,
+> To visit their grand balls, as it is well known,
 >
 > That most of them are to the town unknown.
 >
 > Jem.
-'Tis from good souls who've neither taste nor wit,
+It is from good souls who've neither taste nor wit,
 >
 > Who think a teacher's bill's like holy writ;
 >
-> Who ne'er reflect, but say as others say,
+> Who never reflect, but say as others say,
 >
 > And are by hearsay stories led away.
 >